d1sc0/tgf-parkrun-tools/README.md

 npm run update_stats
 ```

-To just get individual event data an not produce the all file run the followinf passing in the event number e.g.
+To just get individual event .csv and not produce the all file run the following passing in the event number e.g.

 ```
 npm getRunResult.js 14